 Book Class Ahead of Time

 In order for our instructors to plan ahead and to use our time wisely we ask that you book your class ahead of time.
-If we have no one booked for the class within an hour before class start, we will cancel class.
+If we have no one booked for the class within 2 hours before class start, we will cancel class.

 Remove Your Shoes